Green wall: Media-free

-Freestanding media are portable living walls that are flexible for interior landscaping and are considered to have many biophilic design benefits.
-Zauben living walls are designed with hydroponic technology that conserves 75% more water than plants grown in soil, self-irrigates, and includes moisture sensors.

 Loose media

 Loose medium walls tend to be "soil-on-a-shelf" or "soil-in-a-bag" type systems.
 Loose medium systems have their soil packed into a shelf or bag and are then installed onto the wall.
 These systems require their media to be replaced at least once a year on exteriors and approximately every two years on interiors.

 Loose soil systems are not well suited for areas with any seismic activity.
 Most importantly, because these systems can easily have their medium blown away by wind-driven rain or heavy winds, these should not be used in applications over 2.5 m high.
 There are some systems in Asia that have solved the loose media erosion problem by use of shielding systems to hold the media within the green wall system even when soil liquefaction occurs under seismic load.
 In these systems, the plants can still up-root themselves in the liquified soil under seismic load, and therefore it is required that the plants be secured to the system to prevent them from falling from the wall.

 Loose-soil systems without physical media erosion systems are best suited for the home gardener where occasional replanting is desired from season to season or year to year.
 Loose-soil systems with physical media erosion systems are well suited for all green wall applications.